Free Loan Calculator – Mortgage, Car, Personal & Student Loans

 How to lower your monthly payment

-• A larger down payment reduces the principal and lowers monthly payments.
+• A larger down payment reduces the principal directly: less borrowed means lower monthly payments and less total interest paid.

-• Improving your credit score before applying qualifies you for better rates.
+• Improving your credit score before applying typically qualifies you for better rates.
+Check your score 3–6 months before borrowing.

-Yes.
-The loan payment formula is the same worldwide.
-You enter your own loan amount (in any currency), your own interest rate, and your own loan term.
-LoanCalc never fetches external data: all calculations happen in your browser.
-There is no country-specific data, no tax law dependency, and no requirement to be connected to anything.
+• Yes.
+The mortgage payment formula is the same worldwide.
+Enter your loan amount in any currency, your local interest rate, and your loan term.
+All calculations run in your browser — no external data, no country-specific tax rules, no internet connection required.

 Compound interest & savings growth calculator

-See how your savings grow year by year with compound interest.
+See exactly how your savings or investment grows year by year with compound interest.

 $